-Indicator items: % rate of EMS transports originating from a 911 request that included the and/or sirens transport.
-(N)

-911 request for service that included a lights and/or sirens transport.

-Number of EMS transports originating from a 911 request that included a lights

-Number of EMS transports originating from a 911 request.
-(D)
+Indicator items: % rate of EMS transports originating from a 911 request that included the use of lights and/or sirens during a transport.
+Reporting formula: N/D 100 = % Data Points: Inclusion criteria : 911 request for service that included a lights and/or sirens transport.
+Numerator: Number of EMS transports originating from a 911 request that included a lights and/or sirens transport.
+(N) Denominator: Number of EMS transports originating from a 911 request.
+(D) Reporting Period: Monthly